 Black Walnut stains, you, your tools and your clean up towels, but it’s second to butternut!

 That first batch was terrible!
 It was bitter – we had added foraged Wild Quinine (Parthenium integrifolium), thinking for some reason that the addition would make a nice balance to the sweetness we’d add later.
 It was terrible, bitter, full of tannin from the walnuts and bitterness from the wild prairie plant.
 I gave up on it after trying it, filtering it several times, and letting it age until fall.
 Nothing helped.
 A year later I had stripped an antique American Walnut table and was researching old fashioned, home made stains.
-Dawn mentioned that we had had made our own stain extracting the worst out of the black walnuts.
+My sweety mentioned that we had had made our own stain extracting the worst out of the black walnuts.

 It was about 100 degrees, and I knelt on the grass to test the “Walnut Stain” on a piece of scrap wood, you couldn’t see sunlight through the bottle.
 The stain took well, but the sweet and nutty smell coming from the warm wood was too much.
 I looked at the bottle that had aged two years, I looked at the stain sample, and looked at the bottle again.
 I picked up the cork to smell, then I actually licked the cork – no tannin!

 Slowly I put what I had been considering the bottle of walnut stain to my lips and took a tentative swallow.
 It was amazing, simply delicious, if anything it was too overpowering with the nut flavor.
 We had succeeded, though it took two years of aging.
 Frankly, this was one of the most amazing drink additives, mixers, or liqueurs I’d ever tried!